-It may not seem logical, but higher humidity, more so in northern climates, can result in your home’s air feeling warmer than it is.
-Include the other benefits of reducing dry skin and static, and a whole-home humidifier could be the perfect addition to your heat and air system.
+It may not sound right, but more humidity, more so in northern climates, can result in your home’s air feeling warmer than it is.
+Add the other benefits of reducing dry skin and static, and a whole-home humidifier could be the ideal addition to your heat and air system.

 Get a Programmable Thermostat

 We say it all the time – a programmable thermostat decreases your energy use and bills no matter what season it is.
-A programmable thermostat will enable you to decrease your home temperature while you are at work to help decrease heating costs, and raise the temperature before you even arrive home to give you the perfect amount of home comfort.
+A programmable thermostat will enable you to decrease your home temperature while you are at work to help decrease heating costs, and raise the temperature before you even arrive home to provide the right amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the correct amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your heating system doesn’t have to operate as much, and therefore saves you money on heating bill.
+Having the correct amount of attic insulation helps retain heat during the winter, lowering your energy use because your heating system doesn’t have to operate as much, and therefore saves you money on heating bill.
 Ask your local utility companies about rebates on installing or upgrading your home’s insulation.

-By insulating your plumbing pipes, especially hot water pipes, you can actually help raise the temperature a few degrees.
-Hot water on a decreased setting?
-That saves you energy and money – yes, please!
+By insulating your plumbing pipes, especially hot water pipes, you can actually help raise the temperature two or three degrees.
+Hotter water on a decreased setting?
+That lowers your energy use and bills – yes, please!

-Make sure your furnace is ready to keep your family warm and cozy all winter long with an expert Precision tune-up from Midland Air Service Experts.
-Right now we are providing discounts on our seasonal tune ups to help make sure your home stays warm and safe all winter long.
-Call 803-399-7208 today to schedule your heating tune-up or set up a no-charge in-home estimate on a new, energy-efficient HVAC system.
+Be sure your furnace is ready to keep your family warm and comfy all winter long with an expert Precision tune-up from Midland Air Service Experts.
+Currently we are providing discounts on our heating tune ups to help make sure your home stays warm and safe all winter long.
+Call 803-399-7208 today to schedule your heating tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.